WiFi Calling: Everything You Need to Know

 • Supports All Carriers Simultaneously

 The Bolton Victory Yagi/Panel cellular booster is our top pick for most homes.
-Under optimal conditions, it can blanket up to 4,000 sq ft with stronger cell reception, which is more than enough for most people.
-Featuring up to 26 dBm uplink and up to 72 dB gain, it has incredible reach and can significantly improve cell reception.
-Strategically paired with the Bolton Quicksilver Outdoor Yagi Antenna, it works wonders in areas with weak signal.
+Under optimal conditions, it can blanket up to 4,000 sq ft with stronger cell reception.
+Featuring up to 26 dBm uplink and up to 72 dB gain, it has incredible reach and boost.
+Strategically paired with the Bolton Quicksilver Outdoor Yagi Antenna, it works wonders in areas with weak signals.

 If cell reception is decent outside, but horrible inside, the Victory Omni/Panel may be a better option for you.